 Configuring Full Disk Access for Carbonite (Mac 2x)

-Starting with macOS Mojave 10.14, Apple added a security feature called Full Disk Access which restricts Carbonite from accessing files and folders in the following apps and locations:
+Starting with macOS Mojave 10.14, Apple added a security feature called Full Disk Access.
+This feature restricts Carbonite from backing up or restoring files until the setting is configured.

 - Click on the Apple icon at the top-left corner of the screen and select System Preferences.